 One crucial component of a great Chinese stir-fry is velveting.
-This Chinese cooking technique of marinating meat in cornstarch and quickly blanching in a bath of hot oil ensures the beef stays tender, silky and smooth in texture during the high heat used in the stir-fry.
+This Chinese cooking technique of marinating meat in cornstarch and quickly blanching it in a bath of hot oil ensures the beef stays tender, silky, and smooth in texture during the high heat used in the stir-fry.
 So please, please, do not skip this step!
 Trust me, the extra work is worth it.

 Ingredients

-- 2 pounds beef sirloin, sliced thinly
+- 2 pounds beef sirloin sliced thinly

 - 1 egg white